-LONDON The world's top athletes will return to compete in London's Olympic Stadium in July on the first anniversary of the opening of the 2012 Games.
+LONDON (Reuters) - The world’s top athletes will return to compete in London’s Olympic Stadium in July on the first anniversary of the opening of the 2012 Games.

 The decision to stage London’s Diamond League meeting at the stadium on Saturday July 27 is part of efforts to ensure that the Olympic site in east London - funded by some nine billion pounds ($14.3 billion) of taxpayers’ money - has a viable future.

 Olympic gold medalists Mo Farah and Jessica Ennis welcomed the news that athletics was returning to the scene of their triumphs.